 Our CODM uses Adjusted EBITDA as the primary measure for reviewing our segment profitability.
-We define Adjusted EBITDA as Income from operations before depreciation and amortization, stock-based compensation, and non-recurring items (such as, restructuring expenses, legal settlement gain, etc.) plus Earnings in affiliated companies, net of tax.
+We define Adjusted EBITDA as Income from operations before depreciation and amortization, stock-based compensation, and non-recurring items (such as, restructuring expenses, Loss due to misappropriation of assets, net, etc.) plus Earnings in affiliated companies, net of tax.